 If you have been in an accident involving another vehicle, here are 10 things you need to do right away to be sure your insurance or the other driver’s insurance covers your related medical debt and other damages.

-Be sure to keep up with the police report, your medical bills, your mileage to and from medical appointments, any property damage reports, health insurance receipts, and your lost wages so that you can give them to your personal injury attorney to help you file your claim.
+Be sure to keep up with the police report, your medical bills, your mileage to and from medical appointments, any property damage reports, health insurance receipts, and your lost wages so that you can give them to your Columbia SC personal injury attorney to help you file your claim.

 No-Fault VS At-Fault Insurance

-Check with your auto insurance company and your attorney to find out who is responsible for medical payment coverage and expenses in your state when there is an accident.
+Check with your auto insurance company and your Columbia SC car accident lawyer to find out who is responsible for medical payment coverage and expenses in your state when there is an accident.

 A no-fault state requires your own personal injury coverage insurance (pip insurance or pip coverage) to cover your expenses—and those of your passengers—regardless of who was at fault in the accident.

 Looking for a Personal Injury Law Firm Near You?

-At Burriss and Ridgeway, we have experienced personal injury lawyers who understand different types of personal injury cases.
+At Burriss and Ridgeway, we have experienced South Carolina personal injury lawyers who understand different types of personal injury cases.